Toronto

 LGBTQ+ Specific Tours and Historical Landmarks

-Here, you can delve into a treasure trove of historical documents, photographs, and artifacts that chronicle the rich history of Canada's LGBTQ+ community.
+It houses an extensive collection of documents, photographs, and artifacts that chronicle the history of LGBTQ+ communities in Canada.

 Notable LGBTQ+ Figures and Influencers